McDonnell Douglas F-15 Eagle: Anti-satellite trials

-The ASM-135 missile was designed to be a standoff antisatellite (ASAT) weapon, with the F-15 acting as a first stage.
+The ASM-135 missile was designed to be a standoff anti-satellite (ASAT) weapon, with the F-15 acting as a first stage.
 The Soviet Union could correlate a U.S. rocket launch with a spy satellite loss, but an F-15 carrying an ASAT would blend in among hundreds of F-15 flights.
 From January 1984 to September 1986, two F-15As were used as launch platforms for the ASAT missile.
 The F-15As were modified to carry one ASM-135 on the centerline station with extra equipment within a special centerline pylon.
-The launch aircraft executed a Mach 1.22, 3.8 g climb at 65° to release the ASAT missile at an altitude of 345 mi.
+The launch aircraft executed a Mach 1.22, 3.8 g climb at 65° to release the ASAT missile at an altitude of 38100 ft.
+The ASM-135 ASAT missile reached an altitude of 345 mi.
 The flight computer was updated to control the zoom-climb and missile release.

-The third test flight involved a retired P78-1 solar observatory satellite in a 345 mi orbit, which was destroyed by kinetic energy.
+The third test flight involved a functional P78-1 solar observatory satellite in a 345 mi orbit, which was destroyed by kinetic energy.
 The pilot, USAF Major Wilbert D. "Doug" Pearson, became the only pilot to destroy a satellite.
 The ASAT program involved five test launches.
 The program was officially terminated in 1988.

 Gulf War and aftermath

 The USAF began deploying F-15C, D, and E model aircraft to the Persian Gulf region in August 1990 for Operations Desert Shield and Desert Storm.
-During the Gulf War, the F-15 accounted for 36 of the 39 air-to-air victories by U.S. Air Force against Iraqi forces.
+During the Gulf War, the F-15 accounted for 36 of the 39 air-to-air victories by the U.S. Air Force against Iraqi forces.
 Iraq has confirmed the loss of 23 of its aircraft in air-to-air combat.
 The F-15C and D fighters were used in the air-superiority role, while F-15E Strike Eagles were used in air-to-ground attacks mainly at night, hunting modified Scud missile launchers and artillery sites using the LANTIRN system.
 According to the USAF, its F-15Cs had 34 confirmed kills of Iraqi aircraft during the 1991 Gulf War, most of them by missile fire: five Mikoyan MiG-29s, two MiG-25s, eight MiG-23s, two MiG-21s, two Sukhoi Su-25s, four Sukhoi Su-22s, one Sukhoi Su-7, six Dassault Mirage F1s, one Ilyushin Il-76 cargo aircraft, one Pilatus PC-9 trainer, and two Mil Mi-8 helicopters.
+According to NHHC, F-15s may have also shot down a friendly F-14 Tomcat.
+In addition, the F-15E achieved its first-ever air-to-air kill on 14 February 1991, destroying an Iraqi Mi-24 "Hind" helicopter with a GBU-10 laser-guided bomb.
 Air superiority was achieved in the first three days of the conflict; many of the later kills were reportedly of Iraqi aircraft fleeing to Iran, rather than engaging American aircraft.
-A Strike Eagle achieved an aerial kill of an Iraqi Mi-8 helicopter with a laser-guided bomb.
-Two F-15Es were lost to ground fire, another was damaged on the ground by a Scud strike on King Abdulaziz Air Base.
+Two F-15Es were lost to ground fire, and another was damaged on the ground by a Scud strike on King Abdulaziz Air Base.